 San Carlos was a famous hippie haven in the 60s and 70s.
 This quaint village on the north end of the island still has a definite bohemian feeling to it.
 The renowned Las Dallas hippie market isn’t far away with a handful of restaurants that can be found around a white-washed church and Bar Anita, which used to be the hippie hangout of the day.
 The bar has a nice, shady courtyard and a great selection of art on the walls which were donated over the years by local artists who didn’t have the cash to pay their bills.

-Vacationers who want to set down vacation roots while in Ibiza head to San Lorenz which is where the remarkable Villa Lucille is located.
 Enjoy lovely views across farmland to pine-clad hillsides while taking a dip in the heated outdoor pool.
 San Lorenz is tranquil and serene and the perfect location for those who want to escape yet want to be close enough to the action of Ibiza Town.
 Even though it is more secluded, San Lorenz still has a wonderful selection of top restaurants.
 San Lorenz is an inland hamlet with beautiful beaches not far away.
 Head out of San Carlos towards the east to find the diminutive and divine Cala Mastella.
-For more of a buzz, head to Cala Llenya with its soft golden sands and family-friendly atmosphere.
+For more of a social buzz, head to Cala Llenya with its soft golden sands and family-friendly atmosphere.

 The traditional village of Sant Jordi is close to the Playa d’en Bossa resort and home to one of the most impressive and oldest churches in Ibiza.
 There are many restaurants around the square, but people gather in Sant Jordi mainly for the flea markets that take place in the Hippodrome, which used to be a horse racing enclosure.